 While train accidents are relatively uncommon compared to regular car accidents, they’re worth talking about simply because of their potential for catastrophic results.

 Because of their weight and the speed that they typically travel at, trains move with extreme force.
-When they collide with an automobile, they’re almost always extreme property damage and they frequently result in serious injuries or death.
+When they collide with an automobile, there is almost always extreme property damage, and they frequently result in serious injuries or death.

 How common are vehicle accidents involving trains?